h1aji/Ka-Radio/README.md

 Web radio based on ESP8266 and VS1053 \
 This is a fork of https://github.com/karawin/Ka-Radio32 \
-The goal of this project is to migrate it to ESP8266-RTOS-SDK 3.4
+The goal of this project is to migrate it to ESP8266-RTOS-SDK 3.4 \

+Please note that wiring is slightly different from original project

 ## Wiring